wix-incubator/react-native-custom-segmented-control/README.md

 duration | [float] The animation duration.
 Default is 0.2 sec damping | [float] The damping ratio for the spring animation.
 Default is 0 (no damping) animationType | [`'default'`, `'middle-line'`, `'close-and-open'`] The transition animation type.
-Default is `'default'`
+Default is `'default'` initialDampingVelocity | (float) The initial damping velocity.
+Default is 0